Keep your dive gear in top shape with Scuba.com authorized repair facility.

 All stainless steel knives will show some signs of rust due to their high carbon content (carbon creates tensile strength).
 After each use, rinse well with fresh water and dry outside of its sheath.
 Coat with a light layer of oil or silicone.

 After your dive, the wet suit should be washed thoroughly.
 A bathtub or large trash barrel can be used for washing the suit.
 Use wetsuit cleaner/conditioner (preferred) or warm water with a mild detergent.
 Push the suit up and down in the tub for about five minutes with all zippers open.
 After washing, all soap must be rinsed out.
 If your suit has an odor that soap cannot remove, use liquid sink guard (preferred) or a half a cup of baking soda in warm water and stir in well.
 Push the suit up and down occasionally and after about a half hour of soaking, rinse thoroughly (DO NOT put your suit in a washing machine.)
 If you are going to dry your suit on hangers, it is extremely important that you use an extra wide hanger.
 If narrow or wood hangers are used, the suit will be damaged due to excessive creasing.
 After the suit has dried, the zipper should be lubricated with zipper wax.

 If you do not have a perfect, off the rack fit, do not feel alone.
 Many people need to have minor alterations done to their wet suit to achieve that "custom" fit feel.

-Here are the names of four companies whose services we recommend:
+Here are the names of a few of the companies whose services we recommend: